Which city is cheaper, Maribor or Bucharest?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Bucharest is $124, while the average daily cost in Maribor is $72.
+The average daily cost (per person) in Bucharest is $101, while the average daily cost in Maribor is $59.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Bucharest and Maribor in more detail.
+What follows is a categorical breakdown of travel costs for Bucharest and Maribor in more detail.

 Also, here are some specific examples of food and dining related activities in Bucharest.

 Below are a few samples from actual travelers for food and meal costs in Maribor: